On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Proof of Proposition

-is a non-trivial Hecke character of conductor $(w)$. \\\\ Now that we have established the claim, we use a version of the Siegel-Walfisz Theorem for Hecke $L$-functions.
+Now that we have established the claim, we use a version of the Siegel-Walfisz Theorem for Hecke $L$-functions.
 As usual, we define the Hecke $L$-function

 where the sum is over all non-zero ideals $\aaa\subset \ZZd$.
 By \cite[Theorem 3.3.1, p.
 93]{Miy}, $L(s, \psi)$ has a meromorphic continuation to $\CC$ and satisfies a functional equation as well as other standard properties of $L$-functions.
 As $\psi$ is not the trivial character, the order of the pole at $s = 1$ of $L(s, \psi)$ is $0$.
-Hence \cite[Main Theorem, p.418]{Gold} implies that there is a constant $c>0$ such that for all $p\leq \left(\log X\right)^{100}$, we have
+Hence \cite[Main Theorem, p.
+418]{Gold} (with, say, $\varepsilon = \frac{1}{800}$) implies that there is an absolute constant $c>0$ such that for all $p\leq \left(\log X\right)^{100}$, we have

 This completes the proof of Proposition \ref{PropA}. \begin{remark} The range of $p$ for which the above bound holds could be extended to $\exp\left(c'\sqrt{\log X}\right)$ for some small $c'>0$ instead of a power of $\log X$ if we were certain that $L(s, \psi)$ has no Siegel zeros.
-Although this is conjectured to be true in any case, we can only show it in the case $d = -4$ and $e_2 = 1$.
-In both cases $d = -4$ and $d = 8$, when $e_2 = 1$, the theta series
+Although this is conjectured to be true in any case, we can only show it in the cases when $d \in\{-4, -8\}$ and $e_2 = 1$.
+In all cases $d \in\{-4, -8, 8\}$, when $e_2 = 1$, the theta series

 is a holomorphic modular form of weight $1$ and level $4p$ (see \cite[Theorem 4.8.2, p.
 183]{Miy}).
 Now a theorem of Hoffstein and Ramakrishnan \cite[Theorem C, p.299]{HofRam} implies that the associated $L$-function $L(s, \psi)$ has no Siegel zero whenever $\Theta(z, \psi)$ is a cusp form.
-If $d = -4$, then this is indeed the case.
+If $d = -4$ or $d= -8$, then this is indeed the case.
 Otherwise, if $d = 8$, unfortunately $\Theta(z, \psi)$ is \textit{not} a cusp form. \end{remark}